 For the first twenty-three and a half years of my life, my pancreas functioned exactly as it was supposed to.
 It produced insulin and regulated my blood sugar.

-I travelled to 24 countries, studied abroad for two semesters in England, and moved to Iceland for my job as a figure skating coach.
+I traveled to 24 countries, studied abroad for two semesters in England, and moved to Iceland for my job as a figure skating coach.

 Then, my pancreas decided to retire.
 Nearly every day for two weeks, I’d carry my laptop to a coffee shop, turn it on, and discover that I had absolutely no energy to write posts for my “Stranger in a Strange Land” travel blog.